 A: Yes, the entire program is available ONLINE - there are some live meetings times required, but you can do these through teleconference.
 The program is not offered in a traditional campus based format.

-A: 6 college quarters (taking 13-18 credits/quarter) total curriculum = 101-102 credits.
+A: 7 college quarters including the pre-reqs (taking 13-18 credits/quarter) total curriculum = 106 credits.
 We do not have core courses over summer so it can take you 8 quarters to complete the six quarter program.
 We do often offer a few electives so you may want to apply for summer financial aid as well.

 Q: How do I enroll at TCC?